redbrogdon/github_reporter/DESIGN.md

 *   **GitHubService:** This class will handle all communication with the GitHub API.
 It will utilize the `github` package from `pub.dev`.
 Instead of fetching all closed pull requests and filtering them locally, it will use the `SearchService` to find merged pull requests within the specified date range directly.
 This is more efficient as it delegates the filtering to the GitHub API.
 It will also accept a list of authors to exclude, which will be incorporated into the search query.
 For each issue returned by the search, it will then fetch the full `PullRequest` object to ensure all necessary data is available.
 It will also have a `getClosedIssues` method to fetch closed issues, including their reaction data, within the specified date range.
 *   **GeminiService:** This class will manage interactions with the Gemini API.
 It will use the `google_cloud_ai_generativelanguage_v1beta` package to perform text summarization on pull request content.
 The prompts for the Gemini model are defined as functions in a dedicated Dart file (`lib/src/services/prompts.dart`), allowing for dynamic generation and easier management of the prompts.
 To handle transient errors from the Gemini API, the service will implement a retry mechanism with exponential backoff.
 It will attempt to generate a summary up to three times before failing.
 It will also have a `getOverallSummary` method to generate a high-level summary of all activities in the report.
+*   **HackerNewsService:** This class will handle all communication with the Hacker News API.
+It will use the `http` package to make requests to the API.
+It will have methods to get the top story IDs and to get the details of a specific story.

 ## 3. Data Flow

-1. The `bin/github_reporter.dart` entry point parses command-line arguments and retrieves the API keys from the environment or arguments.
+1. The `bin/github_reporter.dart` entry point parses command-line arguments, including a list of repository slugs.
-2. It then instantiates the `ReportGenerator` class, passing the retrieved API keys into its constructor.
+2. It then instantiates the `ReportGenerator` class.
-3. The `generateReport` method on the `ReportGenerator` instance is called with the repository details and date range.
+3. The `generateReport` method on the `ReportGenerator` instance is called with the list of repository slugs and other options.
-4. The `ReportGenerator` class will instantiate and utilize `GitHubService` and `GeminiService`, passing the API keys to their constructors.
+4.  `ReportGenerator` iterates through each repository slug.
+For each slug, it calls `generateSingleRepoReport`.
-5.  `GitHubService` fetches pull request and closed issue data, including reactions for each issue.
+5. Inside `generateSingleRepoReport`, the `GitHubService` fetches pull request and closed issue data for that specific repository.
-6. For each pull request, `GeminiService` generates a summary of changes.
-7.  `GeminiService` generates an overall summary of all activities.
+6. The `GeminiService` generates summaries for each pull request and an overall summary for the repository.
-8. Finally, the `generateReport` method will format the collected data into a Markdown report and return it as a string.
+7.  `generateSingleRepoReport` formats the data into a Markdown report section for that repository.
+8. After the loop, `generateReport` combines the report sections from all repositories.
+9. If the `--no-hacker-news` flag is not present, the `HackerNewsService` fetches the top stories, which are appended to the combined report.
-9. The entry point script will either write this string to the file specified by the `--output-file` option or print it to standard output if the option is not provided.
+10. The final, combined report string is returned to the entry point script, which then writes it to a file or prints it to standard output.

 ## 4. Error Handling